 - Do you want running water in your camper?

-- Do you need air conditioning, a heater, your toaster?
+- Do you need an air conditioner, a heater, your toaster?

-- Will you absolutely die without a shower after 2 days?
+- Do you need daily showers?
+Will you absolutely die without a shower after 3 days?

 - Or… can you afford to set your unit up to be off-grid?